Is scarifying necessary?

 It is very rare that I recommend scarification because it simply isn't necessary with the nutrition programmes that I recommend.
 Over the last few years I have been monitoring thatch levels at Croquet Clubs around the country and I have recorded thatch reduction of as much as 33% per annum without scarification.

 It is important to incorporate regular aeration in the programme so that life sustaining air and water reach the micro-organisms in the root zone.

-After the removal of excessive thatch I recommend regular light scarification with the blades set about 2mm above the soil surface which removes dead matter from the surface.
+To prevent the build up of surface material, I recommend regular light grooming with the blades set about 2mm above the soil surface which removes dead matter from the surface.
 Mowers such as the Allett Tournament mower incorporate a groomer reel in front of the cylinder.
 This counter rotates and flicks up dead material and stems into the cutting cylinder and reduces the production of thatch.